Maltese: Temperament, Care & Lifespan

 Most adult Maltese weigh under 7 pounds and stand 7–9 inches tall at the shoulder.

 Maltese typically live 12–15 years.
 With attentive care and routine veterinary visits, lifespans at the higher end of this range are common.
+For a comparison of breeds known for longevity, see Longer-Lifespan Dogs.

 History & origin